nbabson/crochet-gallery/README.md

 session information.
 Mustache templates share dynamic content with the html front-end laid out using the bootstrap framework.

-The project is a gallery of some of my corchet projects.
+The project is a gallery of some of my crochet projects.
 The user can navigate among five catagories of crochet items putting those that they choose into or out of their personal cart.
 The items are not actually for sale, so when the user navigates to the checkout page they are informed that checkout